Dave’s RVs Insurance Options

 • “Peace of Mind” (most expensive)

-NOTE: Outdoorsy Insurance options are “excess offerings”, and only provide coverage for damage above and beyond the Verified Driver’s underlying limit of primary insurance.
-In case of damage above the deductible, renter must first file a claim with their personal auto insurance to see what’s covered.
+NOTE: Outdoorsy Insurance is now a secondary “excess offering policy”, which only provides coverage for damage above and beyond the Renter’s personal insurance coverage for a rented RV.
+In case of damage above the deductible, the renter must first file a claim with their personal auto insurance for coverage.
+Oudoorsy will then cover anything NOT covered by the Renter’s personal policy.

 • https://www.outdoorsy.com/help/physical-damage-coverage-for-outdoorsy-renters-us-rentals